 This direct connection between farmer and consumers bypasses middlemen, e.g., marketers and long distance shippers.
 It benefits the farmer by increasing farm revenue in the pre-season when many expenditures take place, benefits the environment by decreasing packaging and pollution, and benefits consumers by providing fresh, high-quality produce at competitive prices.

-We lease 49 acres of farm land at the McDonald Farm, owned by The Conservation Foundation, on the south side of Naperville, where we grow 40 different vegetable and herb crops, all USDA certified organic.
+We lease 49 acres of farm land at the McDonald Farm, owned by The Conservation Foundation, on the south side of Naperville, where we grow over 45 different vegetable and herb crops, all USDA certified organic.

 We strive to provide an appealing and ample supply of vegetables each week, but since nature has no guarantees we cannot offer any either.
 You will be experiencing the ups and downs of vegetable farming: if a crop is plentiful this year, you'll receive lots of it; conversely, if the "pickins" are slim, that will be reflected in your share.

 Harvests for our Main Season Shares run for 20 weeks, from June 13 to October 27.
 The lengthy vegetable list above applies to the Main Season Shares.